brandonhenness/Slime-Chunk-Pattern-Finder/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPLv3).
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

 ## Acknowledgments